-This is a simple lesson explaining the common prefixes of the metric system units and how they work.
+This simple lesson explains the common prefixes of the metric system units and how they work.
 The units are organized in a table, and we learn what each prefix actually means:

 kilo (thousand)